Joseph Kalimbwe: Controversies

 In May 2017, Kalimbwe and three other members of the UNAM SRC organised a protest for increased study areas, a decrease in tuition fees, and against alleged senior staff corruption at the University of Namibia.
-A month before, Kalimbwe and members of the students union had claimed they had been provided with inside information of how senior staff members in the University's IT department, had allegedly taken N$1.3 million meant for a student system upgrade.
+A month before, Kalimbwe and members of the student's union had claimed they had been provided with inside information of how senior staff members in the university's IT department, had allegedly taken N$1.3 million meant for a student system upgrade.
 The staff member, in emails leaked to The Namibian newspaper, later threatened to prevent the alleged claims by hunting down the student leaders and university employees who provided Kalimbwe with such information.

-Two days after the protests, the Namibia police was called and the four student leaders where suspended and expelled for leading the protests.
-Kalimbwe was later charged with fraud after the university alleged he had failed to register for his master's degree programme.
+Two days after the protests, the Namibia police were called, and the four student leaders were suspended and expelled for leading the protests.
+Kalimbwe was later charged with fraud after the university alleged that he had failed to register for his master's degree programme.
 This increased Kalimbwe's prominence among Namibian students as student protests began in Windhoek after his followers demanded for his immediate reinstatement.
 Kalimbwe stated he was being removed because he refused to be used for political reasons.
 His third book, Persecuted in Search of Change, narrates his version of the events.

+Kalimbwe has been a critic of most Southern African Liberation Movements, including Zimbabwean leader, Emmerson Mnangagwa whom he accused of not helping SADC resolve issues in DRC during his SADC Chairmanship tenure.
+Kalimbwe and former Zambian Deputy Nevers Mumba received backlash in Zimbabwe for their statements on the SADC Chairman and 2023 Zimbabwean elections.
+It was reported in Zambian Media that Mumba got state protection at his private home following the Zimbabwean elections incident in which they were accused of supporting the opposition in a neighbouring country.

 Politics

 Kalimbwe joined the United Party for National Development in 2012 after high school in his hometown of Ndola.
 He then went to university in Namibia to study political science.
 He rose to attention in 2019 calling for the removal of President Edgar Lungu and asking for his replacement with his party president Hakainde Hichilema whom he helped mobilize youth support to win the 2021 election as one of the Information and Publicity Secretary in the party in rural Zambia.
 At the time, he claimed on local told station, Diamond Live that President Lungu and his colleagues had destroyed the "moral fibre of our politics and reduced our people into complete electoral beggers who are given money in anticipation of votes".

 In August 2021, Kalimbwe told CNN and Germany TV station DW that the youth vote was central to his party's victory as "18 – 34 year olds lined up to go correct the mistakes of their parents".
-During the interview with DW, he stated that it was unfortunate to see "our country being ransaked by one man and his colleagues these past 7 years", in direct reference to former President Edgar Lungu.
+During the interview with DW, he stated that it was unfortunate to see "our country being ransacked by one man and his colleagues these past 7 years", in direct reference to former President Edgar Lungu.